 In the evening, after a long day exploring Abu Dhabi, we ordered delicious Pizzas and Club Sandwiches from Room Service, which the kids especially enjoyed.

 All the public areas share the great views of the city.
 Rayana Spa (meaning ‘Gates of Heaven), on the 19th floor, is the highest spa in Abu Dhabi.
 It offers a range of holistic treatments that embraces its desert location.
 I didn’t get an opportunity to experience it on this visit though.
 The Fitness Centre contains state-of-the-art cardio and resistance machines and gym lovers can have a great workout with a view here.
 A suspended swimming pool area with sunbeds overhangs the building.
 There is a helipad on the top of the building too, if that’s your mode of transport.

-There are many reasons to stay at the Hyatt Capital Gate hotel: the comfortable rooms, the panoramic views and bragging rights for having stayed in an architectural marvel are just some of them.
+There are many reasons to stay at the Andaz Capital Gate Abu Dhabi hotel: the comfortable rooms, the panoramic views and bragging rights for having stayed in an architectural marvel are just some of them.
 Go and experience it for yourself.
+Book your stay here.

 Pin this image.